Q: What decision did the BSA make regarding girls’ involvement in the organization?

 Girls in grades K – 5 will be able to join during the 2018 fall recruitment campaign.
-Packs which apply and are approved as “early adopters” will be able to register girls in grades K-4th grade starting March 1, 2018.
+Packs which applied and were approved as “early adopters” were able to register girls in grades K-4th grade starting March 1, 2018.

 Q: When will 5th grade girls be able to go to camp?

 Girls entering 5th grade in the fall of 2018 will be able to attend any weekend camp once they have become BSA members.
 They will be able to attend summer camp in 2019.

 Q: Recruiting girls – do girls have to have a brother already in the program or can we recruit new girls into the Pack with no previous affiliation?

 While we expect many of the first girl members to have a sibling already involved in scouting, all girls are welcome to join.

 Q: For Troops, what is expected for 5th grade girls who join a pack in the fall of 2018?
 Will they need to visit a troop / campout for Arrow of Light?